Keysight/cyperf/deployment/k8s/README.md

         nodeSelector:
             agenttype: server
     ```
-- It is also recommended to run one Cyperf Agent in one worker node for best performance.
-It is not mandatory though.
-To ensure that even same type of CyPerf Agents are not sharing a node, following `podAntiAffinity` rule can be used.
+- It is also recommended to run one Cyperf Agent in one worker node for the best performance.
+To ensure that, multiple CyPerf Agents of the same type are not sharing a single node, follow the `podAntiAffinity` rule:
     ```
         affinity:
             podAntiAffinity: